vittal288/reactjs-learnings/INFO.md

 + If we want to return a multiple Adjecent element from render method and entrire JX code should wrap insude the Aux or HOC component
 + Built in HOC is available from React i.e **React.Fragment**

+## Ref
++ We can create reference for any JSX or HTML elements
++ this is to create the reference of the element
++ this will help to invoke child component from parent component

 --------------------------------------------------------------------------------------
 ## REACTJS BEST PRACTICES